-SPRINGFIELD, Ill. — The Chicago Tribune reported June 5 that The Illinois General Assembly has voted to pass a measure that would allow patients to substitute pills for pot.
-Called the Alternatives to Opiods Act, patients — with a recommendation from their physicians — will be able to consume marijuana in place of prescription painkillers.
+SPRINGFIELD, Ill. — The Chicago Tribune reported June 5 that The Illinois General Assembly has voted to pass a measure that would allow individuals to substitute pills for pot.
+Called the Alternatives to Opiods Act, individuals — with a recommendation from their physicians — will be able to consume marijuana in place of prescription painkillers.
 The state Legislature also approved a bill that would allow Illinois to cultivate and process industrial hemp.

 Sen. Don Harmon (D-Oak Park) sponsored the bill and says marijuana is an effective alternative to prescription drugs.
-The senator said he was particularly impressed by patients testifying they had successfully reduced or eliminated opioid prescription drugs, such as Vicodin, by swapping doses with weed.
+The senator said he was particularly impressed by medical consumers testifying they had successfully reduced or eliminated opioid prescription drugs, such as Vicodin, by swapping doses with weed.
 Many veterans also use the drug to treat PTSD and opioid addiction.

 “Opioids Kill People, and Marijuana Does Not”